 One of the cheapest exchanges in Australia to buy Bitcoin is Swyftx.
 The platform offers a competitive trading fee of 0.6% with spreads as low as 0.2%.
 Compared to other Bitcoin providers, the spreads can be as high as 5.2% which eats into your deposit amount.

 Any gains as a result of trading cryptocurrencies still need to be taxed under the capital gains tax (CGT) rules.
-For more information, read our guide on Cryptocurrency tax in Australia.
+Read our guide on crypto tax in Australia for more information.

-To conclude our article on buy Bitcoins in Australia, it is important with any financial investment to make sure to do your own research and due diligence on the exchange before depositing any funds to start buying Bitcoins.
-Also, if you don't have a hardware wallet, we suggest that you read our review on the best crypto hardware wallets so you can keep your crypto investment safe.
+To conclude our article on buying Bitcoins in Australia, it is important with any financial investment so make sure to do your own research and due diligence on the exchange before depositing any funds to start buying Bitcoin.